indeedeng/imhotep/docs/quick-start.md

 | s3Secret | Key used with the s3Key for bucket access. |
 | SSHLocation | IP address range for SSH access to Imhotep EC2 instances.
 The range must be a valid IP CIDR range of the form x.x.x.x/x. |

 When the setup is successful, URLs are available for the TSV Uploader and IQL tools.
-TSV Uploader allows you to upload your data to Imhotep.
+[TSV Uploader]({{ site.baseurl }}/docs/data-upload) allows you to upload your data to Imhotep.
 IQL allows you to run Imhotep queries.

-## Imhotep Query Language